Performance of Compressive Parameter Estimation via K-Median Clustering: Introduction

 This paper is organized as follows.
-We provide a summary of \CS~and \CPE~and the issues present in existing work in Section~\ref{section:background}.
-In Section~\ref{section:cpe}, we present and analyze the use of \EMD~and clustering methods for \PD-based parameter estimation; furthermore, we formulate and analyze an algorithm for \PD-based sparse approximation in the \EMD~sense that employs $K$-median clustering and provides increased accuracy for parameter estimation.
+In Section \ref{section:background}, we provide a summary of \CPE~and the issues in existing work and introduce some important background for the proposed algorithm.
+In Section~\ref{section:cpe}, we present and analyze the use of \EMD~and clustering methods for \PD-based parameter estimation; furthermore, we formulate and analyze an algorithm for \EMD-optimal sparse recovery that employs $K$-median clustering.
 In Section~\ref{section:experiments}, we present numerical simulations that verify our results for the clustering method in the example applications of time delay estimation and frequency estimation.
 Finally, we provide a discussion and conclusions in Section~\ref{section:conclusion}.